We invite you to join us

 What to expect

-A light-hearted look at life on a Railway in the West of England during the Battle of Britain in 1940s.
-As you travel the line, you will be by charmed by Re-Enactors and Entertainers in period costume.
+A light-hearted look at life on a Railway in the West of England.
+As you travel the line, you will be transported back to wartime Britain by Re-Enactors and Entertainers in period costume.
 At stations there will be vintage vehicle displays, trade stands, music and dancing with a 1940's theme.
 Meet the LDV (Home Guard) and glimpse life on the Home Front during 1940.
 King George VI, Churchill and Monty will be with us throughout the weekend, visiting Winchcombe Town and Broadway Village.

 In addition to a large collection of military vehicles and jeeps, a "Star Attraction" attending this year's Wartime in the Cotswold event will be the Replica Spitfire.
 It will be positioned in the car park at Toddington Station.
 This is a unique experience as this Spitfire, EN398, is the only full size replica Spitfire in the world.
 It is transported by road to events and has a full original cockpit and working Merlin engine.
 THE MACHINE WILL BE AVAILABLE FOR YOU TO SIT IN, either with the engine running or not.
-If you wish to do either, the booking information is SHOWN BELOW.
-We would strongly advise that if you do want to take up this chance, you book as soon as possible as there is only a limited number of slots available.
+Details for booking your turn for the Spitfire Experience are coming soon.

 It is even possible that you will see one of Britain's historic world war two wartime aircraft overhead at some time during the weekend (subject to weather conditions and availability).

 Tickets for the event include all-day-long "rover travel" along the full length of the GWSR, short trips on the narrow gauge railway at Toddington and all entertainment except the Saturday evening dance.
-On-line sales will close 7 days before the event, sales of daily tickets will be availbe on the day from the stations.
+On-line sales will close 7 days before the event; sales of daily tickets will be available on the day from the stations.